 - Strong academic credentials, written and spoken English proficiency

-- Strong knowledge in systems and control, mechatronics, mathematics or marine systems
+- Strong knowledge in systems and control

 - Good academic record, showing a strong theoretical/mathematical background and a strong interest in dynamical control systems